-Dallas Cowboys Rumors: Dez Bryant Will Be Cut By Team After NFL Draft, Jordan Schultz Says
+Dallas Cowboys Rumors: Dez Bryant Will Be Cut By Team After NFL Draft, Yahoo Sports’ Jordan Schultz Says

 The Dallas Cowboys rumors involving wide receiver Dez Bryant now show that his time playing in Dallas is finally coming to a close next month.
-While rumors had suggested a trade might take place involving the Cowboys and another team, it looks like the most likely scenario will be that Bryant is cut by the team.
+While rumors had suggested a trade might take place involving the Cowboys and another team, the most likely scenario will be that Bryant is cut by the team.
 Here’s the latest word on the timeline for when the star receiver will be cut so that another team can possibly sign him in the near future.

-Just a few days ago, Jordan Schultz tweeted about the Dez Bryant situation in Dallas.
-Schultz said that the team will cut Dez Bryant after the NFL Draft has taken place and that it will definitely happen.
-This comes after weeks of speculation once the season ended that the plan was in fact for the team to part ways with him.
+Just a few days ago, Jordan Schultz of Yahoo Sports, tweeted about the Dez Bryant situation in Dallas.
+Schultz said that the team will cut Dez Bryant after the NFL Draft has taken place, and that it will definitely happen.
+This comes after weeks of speculation once the season ended that the plan was for the team to part ways with Bryant.
 Other rumors had indicated that a trade could take place, with plenty of fans of other teams in the league feeling their squad might be the ones to make some sort of deal for Bryant.
 While those rumors have been fun for fans to speculate on, Schultz seems to shed light on the fact that a trade is less likely now.

 Ever since the offseason started, the Cowboys have been dealing with the issue of Bryant’s $12.5 million base salary and $16.5 million cap figure.
-However, Cowboys owner Jerry Jones made recent comments that seemed to indicate that they were looking to work out a deal with Bryant, as reported by The Star-Telegram.
+However, Cowboys owner Jerry Jones made recent comments that seemed to indicate that they were looking to work out a deal with Bryant, as reported by the Star-Telegram.

 “I think that these two guys that we signed [Hurns and Thompson] and what we might look at in the draft, at any level of the draft, plus what we might get worked out with Dez, gives us a good-looking receiver outlook.”